Ruthless Vapor is a Southern California e-juice manufacturing company that has transformed the vaping industry since 2011.

 Why does our brain do this?

 Science does not widely understand sensory adaptation.
 However, researchers have speculated our brain does this as a survival mechanism.
-For example, we need our sense of smell to avoid dangers such as smoke, rotten food, or any changes of smell in our environment.
+For example, we need our sense of smell to avoid dangers such as smoke, rotten food, or any changes in smell in our environment.

 If our brain concludes that the smell is non-threatening, we naturally stop identifying the smell to reduce redundant information.
 In doing so, we can then focus on any other changes in the environment that may cause us harm.